Home Learning Support

 Maths

-At Cheadle Hulme Primary School, we develop a mastery approach to maths using resources from White Rose Education.
+At Cheadle Hulme Primary School, we develop a mastery approach to maths, using resources from White Rose Education.

-Accross the school, we teach maths using small steps that are carefully designed to build knowledge over time.
+Across the school, we teach maths using small steps that are carefully designed to build knowledge over time.

 Key Stage 1 and 2

-White Rose have produced videos for parents to go alongside each small step.
-It’s very common for parents to have been taught different methods for working things out, which can make it more difficult to support your child in the way they are currently learning.
-To help with this, the small step videos will give you an in depth look at the exact methodology for that lesson.
+White Rose Education have produced videos for parents/carers to go alongside each small step.
+It’s very common for parents/carers to have been taught different methods for working things out, which can make it more difficult to support your child in the way they are currently learning.

 The drop down boxes allow you to choose year groups and terms.
 We currently teach ‘Maths (v3 schemes)’.